Alaska Sen. Ted Stevens is in grave danger of losing re-election after Mark Begich widened his lead to 1,022 votes Friday.

 Begich supporters knew the score but hesitated to show much enthusiasm, pointing out the lead is still small compared to the number of ballots left to be counted.

-State Democratic Party spokeswoman Bethany Lesser said the end of counting in the Mat-Su, except for a few overseas absentee ballots, is not the last hurdle.
+State Democratic Party spokeswoman Bethany Lesser said the end of counting in the Mat-Su, except for a few oversees absentee ballots, is not the last hurdle.

 "I think that was where (Stevens') best bet was, but also parts of the Kenai are out still," Lesser said.
 "I wouldn't rule out the fact that this is likely to narrow a little still."